ArchanaKhandelwal/HR-Analytic-Dashboard-Using-PowerBI/README.md

 - Identified key patterns, trends, and factors contributing to turnover, enhancing data-driven decision-making for HR professionals.
 - Incorporated advanced data manipulation techniques to clean and preprocess HR data for optimal visualization and analysis.
 - Implemented interactive dashboards and reports, providing actionable insights for stakeholders and facilitating strategic planning to mitigate attrition risks.
+- Designed the dashboard to be responsive, ensuring optimal viewing and usability on both laptop and mobile devices.